-People talk on their cell phones, eat, and even put on make-up or shave while they are driving.
+People talk on their cell phones, eat, and even put on makeup or shave while driving.
 That makes them even more dangerous to be sharing the road with, so keep your wits about you and focus on getting to where you are going.

 What should I do if I encounter road rage from another driver?

-If you are targeted by angry drivers, try these tips:
+If angry drivers target you, try these tips:

 - Call 911 and request help.

-- Drive to a nearby police station, fire station, or a very busy parking lot.
+- Drive to a nearby police station, fire station, or a hectic parking lot.

-- Attempt to get out of the way of the other driver as safe as possible.
+- Attempt to get out of the way of the other driver as safely as possible.